Admission Requirements

 Requirements for Students Currently Enrolled in a Co-operating Graduate Program at Penn State University

 The admissions committee meets once per semester to review internal applications.
 The application deadlines for current Penn State students are October 15 and February 15.
 Master’s degree students can apply at any point in their program, provided they are able to fulfill all requirements before graduation.
-PhD students must apply before taking their qualifying exams.
-We strongly recommend that students take one of our core required courses before applying (or during the semester they plan to apply).
-If this is not possible, please be sure to explain the circumstances in your personal statement.

-- A writing sample (ideally from a WGSS-related graduate course)
+• A writing sample (ideally from a WGSS-related graduate course).

 Graduate Staff Assistant